Aquatic Toxins and Your Health

-Monitor for Illnesses: Florida's Poison Control Centers and DOH County Health Departments report cases of aquatic toxin illnesses to our program.
+Monitor for Illnesses: Florida's Poison Control Centers and DOH in Counties report cases of aquatic toxin illnesses to our program.
 We do electronic surveillance of poison control and hospital data to locate new cases of illness in the community and investigate the cause.

-Provide Education and Outreach: Our program provides education to the health care community and the public to prevent the number of illnesses caused by algal blooms.
+Provide Education and Outreach: Our program provides education to the health care community and the public in an effort to prevent and reduce illnesses caused by algal blooms.

-Assist Local Communities: We work with neighborhood organizations, local health departments, and any interested group to respond to algal blooms and reduce human and animal exposures to protect health.
+Assist Local Communities: We work with neighborhood organizations, local health departments, and any interested group to respond to algal blooms and reduce human and animal exposures.